 Background and Objectives

 The ILSI Europe Emerging Issues Process was an initiative launched for the first time in 2015, whereby all interested parties were given the opportunity to engage more directly with ILSI Europe by suggesting strategic scientific issues for the future.
 These emerging scientific topics, relevant to a wide range of stakeholders, could then be proactively tackled by ILSI Europe.
 To set the wheels in motion, in June 2015, the Board of Directors (BOD) invited the Scientific Advisory Committee (SAC) to develop a questionnaire.
 ILSI Europe’s office then surveyed more than 1100 stakeholders who are / were all involved in our activities or represent national or international organisations, including experts from industry, academia and the public sector.

-Among the suggested topics, three were prioritised by the former Emerging Issues Committee (EIC), composed of members from the BOD and the SAC: ‘Consumer Behaviour Determinants’, ‘Food Waste’, and ‘Consumer Behaviour Determinants’.
+Among the suggested topics, three were prioritised by the former Emerging Issues Committee (EIC), composed of members from the BOD and the SAC: ‘Consumer Behaviour Determinants’, ‘Food Waste’, and ‘Big Data Analysis’.
 Volunteering champions elaborated on these topics and prepared ‘scoping papers’.
 Based on this information, EIC members then ranked the three selected topics.
-The topic ‘Consumer Behaviour Determinants’ was ranked first and the topic ‘Food Waste’ was ranked second.
-Details of both are below.
+‘Consumer Behaviour Determinants’ was assigned first priority.

 Potential New Activity on ‘Food Waste’